thephez/docs-platform/docs/tutorials/client-setup.md

 Save the following client configuration module in a file named `setupDashClient.js`.
 This module will be re-used in later tutorials.

-> 📘 Wallet Operations
->
-> The JavaScript SDK does not cache wallet information.
-It re-syncs the entire Core chain for some
-> wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+
-> minutes.
->
-> A future release will add caching so that access is much faster after the initial sync.
-For now,
-> the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain
-> block height.

 ```{code-block} javascript
 :caption: setupDashClient.js
 :name: setupDashClient.js